-Join us on Tuesday, August 10, 2021, to discuss The Wife by Meg Wolitzer.
+Join us Tuesday, October 12 to discuss The Loop by Patrick Reardon.

 We will gather on Tuesday, May 11 to discuss The Last Ragged Breath by Julia Keller.